Have you ever heard the expression, “My face ate my makeup?” Well, if you have dry skin, you probably understand perfectly.

 2. Build up makeup products in layers.
 This is the key to making sure your making stays put.
 It builds more coverage.
 We’re not talking about the YouTube craze 100 Layers of Makeup, but rather than applying one heavy layer of foundation, build a few layers of coverage.
 Stay away from drying matte formulas and even those labeled “normal” can dry out your skin.
 Dry skin’s best bet in a foundation?
 Look for “luminous” or “aqua,” which are both oil free, lightweight and longwearing.

 3. If you’d rather a lighter coverage than foundation, try a Beauty Balm.
-Called BB creams, they really are an all in one – primer, moisturizer, sun screen, and toner.
+Called BB creams,they really are an all in one – primer, moisturizer, sun screen, and toner.
 The balms offer special coverage as a tinted moisturizer, but have added benefits for dry skin.
 Just make sure you get the gentle, mineral-based kind.
+If you’re prone to breakouts, look for some reviews of products that treat acne as there are lots of BB creams that treat various skin conditions, doing double duty.
 Don’t believe what you’ve heard, however.
 BB Creams can’t replace all of your other skin care and make up products.

 4. Add just a small touch of beauty oil to foundation.
 Just smear a bit of Vaseline on eyelids and lips.
 Both the beauty oil and petroleum jelly are not heavy and will give the right amount of moisture to dry areas to make sure makeup stays on and on and on.